jeanmfdias/SkillsImprovements/README.md

 # Skills Improvements

-Studies in Java
+Studies in PHP, JavaScript and Java

 ## Exercises

 - [x] HelloWorld
 - [x] Alura Challenges from First App in Java
 - [ ] Alura Challenges from Object Orientation in Java
-- [ ] Alura Challenges from List Collections
+- [ ] Alura Challenges from List Collections in Java
-- [ ] Alura samples about Security Development
+- [ ] Alura samples about Security Development in Java
-- [ ] Integer List from USP
+- [ ] Integer List from USP in Java and PHP